arihantjain97/sgdev-smartai-poc/app/vault/EDG.v1/templates/project_milestones.md

 User context: {{user_prompt}}

 ---
+## Situation
+Describe the current project timeline and milestone requirements.

+## Complication
+Explain the challenges in project planning and execution.

+## Question
+What are the key questions about project milestones and deliverables?

+## Answer
+Present the project milestone plan and timeline.

 Provide the milestone table as narrative bullets using only dates/durations from evidence:

 - **Phase** — Key Activity